yeehaa123/elab/CHAT/platform.md

 The platform for collaborative humanities research through programming that this project will develop is in itself a key deliverable.
 The platform will create new libraries for tool building, as well as tools and guidelines / best practices for collaboration.

 ### Collaboration Plan
+The platform will be coordinated by Jan Hein Hoogstad and Joris van Zundert, who will serve as the Principle Investigators for the UvA and the KNAW respectively.

 #### Valorization